 Here at Huggins, we prioritize providing patients with the healthcare that they need, in the cleanest and safest environments.
 Patients that delay addressing medical conditions could face longer and far more complicated recoveries.
 That is why we offer many safe and convenient ways for you to connect with your doctor.
 Your healthcare providers at Huggins Hospital want to make sure you are still getting the care you need, so if you do not feel well or are in need of a check-up, please call us so we can find the best option for you.

 If you need establish with a primary care office, you can call our PATH Specialists at 603.569.7669.
-Or you can look for your office's number with the link below:
+Or you can find your office's number here:

 ACCESSING HUGGINS HOSPITAL DURING COVID-19

 Huggins Hospital and our Primary Care and Specialty Care locations in Wolfeboro, Ossipee, Tamworth, Moultonborough, and Alton have always taken precautions to ensure your safety.
 In addition to the adoption of Telehealth practices, we have also implemented a new Patient Safety Plan for appointments at the hospital and at all office practices.
 Our goal is to provide patients with the care they need in the safest manner possible, both in and outside our facilities.

 - TELEHEALTH is available for primary care, specialty and rehabilitation services for those who cannot see us in person.
 Read more here: Telehealth Options.

 - VISITATION: We have implemented changes to our visitation and entrances.
 Everyone will be screened and required to wear a mask.
 Please read more in our announcement.

 - PATIENT SAFETY: Huggins Hospital is providing both patients and staff with added measures of safety and social distancing as part of a new Patient Safety Plan.
 Read our plan.